zbahhah/nineteen/README.md

 - Verification script: [verify_constants.py](verify_constants.py)
 - Computational code available for review upon request

 ---

+## References

+- Newton's Method for root finding
+- Taylor series expansion of $e^x$
+- Telescoping series

+---

+## The Significance of 19

+The number 19 appears throughout mathematics, science, and religious texts:

+- **19/7 ≈ e** — Euler's number approximation
+- **19 is prime** — A fundamental building block
+- **Metonic cycle** — 19 years for lunar-solar synchronization
+- **Quran** — The number 19 appears as a mathematical signature
+---

 $$\text{والله أعلم | And Allah (the only God) knows best}$$